Gluten Free | Dairy Free | Nut Free

 Bring 2 litres of water to the boil in a large stainless steel saucepan.
 Once boiled, turn off the heat.

-Add 4 green tea bags and allow to steep for 10 minutes.
+Add 4 green tea bags (or tea leaves) and allow to steep for at least 10 minutes.
+Remove tea bags once your brew is at the desired strength.
+It should be a strong dark green tea.

-Cool and then add ¾ cup raw organic honey.
-Stir to dissolve.
+Add ¾ cup raw organic honey and stir to dissolve.

 Leave to cool completely to room temperature.
 Cooling the sweet tea is essential because the SCOBY will be damaged in hot water.

-Cover the jar with a cotton cloth and secure with a rubber band.
+Cover the jar with a cotton cloth and secure with a rubber band or tie.
+The fabric needs to be fine enough to exclude dust and insects, but also allow your SCOBY (which is a living organism) access to air.
 Leave at room temperature, out of direct sunlight, for approximately 7 days.
 (Leave longer in winter and less time in summer.)

 Decant your fermented brew into two 1 litre flip-top, glass bottles.
 Make sure you use quality, lead-free bottles that are designed to withstand the frizzy pressure.

-Keep one cup of the unflavoured Jun to use as the starter liquid in your next batch.
-If you’re not making a new brew immediately, place your SCOBY safely in this liquid in a glass jar, cover securely with a cotton cloth, and keep at room temperature away from direct sunlight until needed.
+Keep 1 – 2 cups of the unflavoured Jun in the bottom of your fermenting jar along with the SCOBY to use as the starter liquid in your next batch.
+If you’re not making a new brew immediately, leave your SCOBY safely in the liquid, cover securely with a cotton cloth, and keep at room temperature away from direct sunlight until needed.

-You might prefer to leave your finished brew without adding any additional flavour.
-Simply store in the refrigerator where further fermentation will be slowed until you’re ready to drink.
+You might prefer to drink your finished brew without adding any additional flavour.
+Simply store the flip top bottles of Jun in the refrigerator where further fermentation will be slowed until you’re ready to drink.

 Alternatively, add flavours for a second fermentation (see below).